Quantum waste management: Utilizing residual states in quantum information processing

-{\it Main Example 1 (Two-way distillation protocol)}: There are many practical scenarios that require probabilistic protocols, as illustrated in Example 1.
-For instance, in a high-noise regime, QKD protocols often involve two-way public communication, and their outcomes are typically probabilistic.
+and call an $\mathbf{Res}_{1}\rightarrow\mathbf{Res}_2$ {\it sequential distillation protocol} (with natural generalization to more than 2 resources).
+Specifically we study ${\bf Key}\rightarrow{\bf PRand}$ sequential distillation protocol, meaning the ${\bf Key}$ $\rightarrow$ ${\bf Private\,Randomness}$ sequential distillation one. \\ {\it Main example 1 (Two-way distillation protocol)}: There are many practical scenarios that require probabilistic protocols, as illustrated in {\it Toy example 1.} For instance, in a high-noise regime, QKD protocols often involve two-way public communication, and their outcomes are typically probabilistic.
 This also applies to two-way entanglement distillation protocols.
 Specifically, all input noisy states $\rho_{AB}^{\otimes n}$ are divided into small subsets, such as pairs or triples.
 After an operation on each subset (for example, a pair), if the measurement of the second state in the pair is correlated, the first state is kept, and its key or entanglement property is improved.
 However, if anti-correlations are observed, the parties discard the first state of the pair.
 According to the philosophy presented here, such discarded outputs should be utilized for the distillation of other resources.
 For example, in this case, they could be used as a source of private randomness or shared public randomness.
 We exemplify this idea in detail via Gottesman-Lo protocol~\cite{GL03}.

 {\it Description of the Gottesman-Lo protocol}: It is known, that there exist states which do not permit one-way key distillation.
 E.g. in the case of BB84 protocol it is known, that above 14.6$\%$ of quantum bit error rate (QBER), no protocol with only one-way communication can yield non-zero key secure against quantum adversary~\cite{GL03}.
 However, one can get positive key rate up to $18.9\%$ of QBER using two-way public communication.
 The Gottesman-Lo protocol can be used to distill key out of such states.
 It works as follows.
 It amounts to alternation of two steps: the step B (bit error correction) and the step P (phase error correction) until the state reaches positive coherent information and can be distilled efficiently by one-way protocol such as Devetak-Winter one.
 We assume all the measurement outcomes to be classical, possibly public, and inherently beyond the paradigm of the distillation of private randomness.
 We omit the classical outcomes of the involved post-selection and quantify the quantum ones.
 Without loss of generality we may assume that the input to the protocol are $n$ copies of some quantum state $\rho_{AB}$.
 We now describe it in greater detail.